Draft Day

-Draft Day is a 2014 American sports drama film directed by Ivan Reitman and starring Kevin Costner and Jennifer Garner.
-The premise revolves around the fictional general manager of the Cleveland Browns (Costner) deciding what to do after his team acquires the number one draft pick in the upcoming National Football League draft.
+Draft Day is a 2014 American sports drama film directed by Ivan Reitman, and starring Kevin Costner and Jennifer Garner.
+The premise revolves around the fictional general manager of the Cleveland Browns (Costner) deciding what to do after his team acquires the number one draft pick in the upcoming National Football League Draft.

 The film premiered in Los Angeles on April 7, 2014 and was released in the United States on April 11, 2014.
 It received mixed reviews from critics and was a box office failure grossing only $29 million against its $25 million budget.
-The film was Reitman's final directorial effort before his death in 2022.
+The film was Reitman's final directorial effort and Jim Brown's final acting role before their deaths in 2022 and 2023 respectively.

 Plot

-On the morning of the 2014 NFL Draft, Cleveland Browns general manager Sonny Weaver Jr. must decide how to use the seventh overall pick to improve the team, but he has other problems on his mind.
+On the morning of the 2014 NFL draft, Cleveland Browns general manager Sonny Weaver Jr. must decide how to use the seventh overall pick to improve the team, but he has other problems on his mind.
 His semi-secret girlfriend Ali Parker, the team's salary cap analyst, is pregnant, and the recent death of Sonny's father causes tension with his mother.
 Sonny had fired his father, a legendary coach for the Browns which he later admits was for his mother's sake because his father refused to retire even with failing health.

-The Seattle Seahawks hold the first overall draft pick, and general manager Tom Michaels offers to trade it to Sonny; this would allow the Browns to draft highly-rated Wisconsin quarterback prospect Bo Callahan.
-Sonny initially declines, but under orders from team owner Anthony Molina to "make a splash," reluctantly makes the deal, trading away the Browns' first-round draft picks for the current season plus the next two years.
+The Seattle Seahawks hold the first overall draft pick, which general manager Tom Michaels offers to trade to Sonny; this would allow the Browns to draft highly-rated Wisconsin quarterback prospect Bo Callahan.
+Sonny initially declines, but after being pressured by team owner Anthony Molina to make a big move, reluctantly agrees to the deal, trading away the Browns' first-round draft picks for the current draft plus the next two years.
 The unexpected opportunity to obtain Callahan excites Browns fans, but splits the team's front office and players.

 The trade goes public after a tweet by Ohio State linebacker Vontae Mack, who had been Sonny's original choice as first pick.
-Vontae tells Sonny to re-watch college footage of him and Callahan playing against each other, with Mack coming out on top.
+Mack tells Sonny to rewatch game footage of him and Callahan playing against each other: although Wisconsin won, Mack had four quarterback sacks on Callahan and forced a fumble that Mack recovered for a touchdown.
+Callahan's only major offensive victory took place after Mack was ejected after giving a fan (his sister) a ball after his touchdown.
 Sonny begins to have doubts about Callahan's ability under pressure, and the Browns' investigations also bring Callahan's character into question.